 The GMCTE is actively involved in supporting a variety of faculty and curriculum development initiatives related to Indigenous education.
-We have two people in our Centre, Jeff Baker (full-time) and Tereigh Ewert-Bauer (part-time) dedicated to supporting this important institutional priority area.

-The GMCTE is working with the Colleges of Education, Nursing and Medicine on a professional development series on topics related to Indigenous education that is open to faculty and staff from all departments and units at the University of Saskatchewan.
+Under the Indigenous Voices program, the GMCTE is working with the Colleges of Education, Nursing and Medicine on a professional development series on topics related to Indigenous education that is open to faculty and staff from all departments and units at the University of Saskatchewan.
 The series is entitled wāskamisiwin, which is Plains Cree for "the act of becoming more aware."